camunda/camunda-docs/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Publish documentaton

+Publishing the documentation works by adding a new semver tag (`x.y.z`).
+[This Github Workflow](./.github/workflows/publish.yaml) will be triggered to build and deploy the docs.

 ## Documentation Guidelines

 ### Structure